 It is from his stories I learned about him, a gifted, intelligent, caring, and heart centered individual.
 He is one of those rare individuals I would like to sit down and talk with over a glass of wine or a cup of coffee.
 His friend Marcelo summed up his many attributes best when he referred to Oliver Sacks as “A Soul-Reader.”

 Thank you Marcelo for your beautiful tribute to I man I know you love.
-Thank you Oliver Sacks for the life you gave to so many and for teaching me compassion.
+Thank you Oliver Sacks for the life you gave to so many and for teaching me a out compassion.
 A soul reader is the best human being of us all.